 Riley has been named to or recognized by diverse peer reviewed publications and organizations, as well as local and national publications, that rate or recognize the quality and ability of lawyers including:

-♣ Recognized as one of the 500 Leading Lawyers in America by Lawdragon Magazine for ten (10) consecutive years, 2007-2016, and named a Lawdragon Legend, (92 lawyers in the United States were named a Legend as of 2016);
+* Recognized as one of the 500 Leading Lawyers in America by Lawdragon Magazine for twelve (12) consecutive years, 2007-2018, and named a Lawdragon Legend, (92 lawyers in the United States were named a Legend as of 2016);

-♣ Best Lawyers and identified in U.S. News & World Report’s Best Lawyers (Plaintiff’s Personal Injury);
+* Named to Best Lawyers in America and identified in U.S. News & World Report’s Best Lawyers and Best Law Firms (Commercial Litigation & Plaintiff’s Personal Injury);

-♣ Florida Super Lawyers in Business Litigation (first in 2006);
+* Florida Super Lawyers in Business Litigation (since 2006) (less than 5% are named);

-♣ Recognized as a Litigation Legend by the Federal Bar Association, Orlando Chapter, (along with the very respected Herb Allen of Allen, Dyer, et. al, and David King of King, Blackwell, et. al, September 15, 2015);
+* Recognized as a Litigation Legend by the Federal Bar Association (along with the very respected Herb Allen of Allen, Dyer, et. al, and David King of King, Blackwell, et. al, September 15, 2015);

-♣ Long-standing member of the Million Dollar Advocates Forum (since 1993) having achieved more than sixty settlements or verdicts in excess of one million dollars and several over $10 million.
-He accomplished a $13,000,000.00, result (paid in full) in a bad faith insurance case, one of the largest bad faith results ever achieved in Florida, and one which the insurance carrier could have resolved for $300,000, had it acted appropriately; and,
+* Long-standing member of the Million Dollar Advocates Forum (since 1993) having achieved more than seventy-five settlements or verdicts in excess of one million dollars and numerous results over $10 million.
+He achieved a $13,000,000.00, result (paid in full) in a bad faith insurance case, one of the largest bad faith results ever achieved in Florida, and one which the insurance carrier could have resolved for $300,000, or less, had it acted appropriately; and,

 Career – Speaker & Writer